 Visit HealthDirect to find your nearest Aboriginal Community Controlled Health Service or Medical Service.

 The National Indigenous Australians Agency (NIAA) is available to assist Indigenous Australians and their communities, organisations, and businesses get access to supports and services.
 Contact details are available through the NIAA support to bushfire affected communities page.

 The Australian Government’s Indigenous Business Australia (IBA) is providing a $2,000 bushfire crisis grant.
-IBA is also temporarily suspending loan repayments for those affected and will assist customers who need help with insurance claims.
+IBA is also suspending loan repayments for those affected, and will assist customers who need help with insurance claims.
 This assistance can be accessed through the Indigenous Business Australia’s Assistance for bushfire affected customers page.

 See our support for small business page for information on other support for bushfire-affected Indigenous corporations.

-The Australian Government has taken action to ensure that disaster relief payments made to individuals and businesses impacted by the bushfires are tax exempt.
+Disaster relief payments for individuals and businesses affected by the bushfires are tax exempt.